Taxidermy: The Most Disturbing ‘Decoration’

 People proudly display dead animal parts for others to “admire,” but all that those severed body parts really represent are slaughtered animals who wanted to live.
 Hunting is a violent blood sport that tears families apart and wreaks havoc on ecosystems.
 And that’s nothing to be proud of.

 Hunted animals—even those who aren’t killed—endure fear and stress caused by the inescapable loud noises and commotion that hunters create.
 These conditions negatively affect their normal eating habits, making it difficult for them to store the fat and energy that they need to survive the winter.
-For animals such as wolves—who mate for life and live in close-knit family units—hunting can devastate entire packs.
+For animals such as wolves—who partner for life and live in close-knit family units—hunting can devastate entire packs.
 In addition, quick kills aren’t a certainty in hunting, and many hunted animals endure prolonged, painful deaths.

 Removing hunted animals’ insides and then preserving their skins and “stuffing” them doesn’t make a great centerpiece or elegant wall art.
 Instead of being proud of these collections of dead bodies, people should be embarrassed, because all they really show are their cold hearts and the blood on their hands.